Catherine Cabeen - Artist

 Cabeen currently performs in her own work.

 Catherine Cabeen's visual art is part of her meditative practice.
-Her colorful hand drawn works aim to inspire healing through contemplation of the integration of color, sacred geometry, occult symbolism, and the body.
-Her work has been published in Gigi Berardi's 2005 Finding Balance, and has been shown at several small galleries in New York City.
+Her colorful hand drawn works aim to inspire healing through the integration of color, sacred geometry, occult symbolism, and the body.
+Her work has been published in Gigi Berardi's 2005 Finding Balance, and has been shown at several small galleries in NYC.

 Manipura by Cabeen